sf-wdi-35/Introduction-to-DevTools/README.md

 ![](https://camo.githubusercontent.com/6ce15b81c1f06d716d753a61f5db22375fa684da/68747470733a2f2f67612d646173682e73332e616d617a6f6e6177732e636f6d2f70726f64756374696f6e2f6173736574732f6c6f676f2d39663838616536633963333837313639306533333238306663663535376633332e706e67)
 ## Introduction to Chrome DevTools
 ### Why is this important?
-Using Chrome DevTools is a great way to debug front-end files, measure performance and do opptimization of your website.
+Using Chrome DevTools is a great way to debug front-end files, measure performance and do optimization of your website.

 ### What are the objectives?
 In this lesson, we will go over the most important features of Chrome Developer Tools.
 By the end of this lesson, you will be able to:

  - Explain what DevTools is and what each tab does
  - Inspect HTML, CSS and JavaScript using Console and Element tabs
- - Inspect Network tab and discribe the provided data
+ - Inspect Network tab and describe the provided data
  - Use Source tab to run JavaScript and debug scripts

 ### Where should we be now?